Risk Spotlight

 Imagine youʼve signed a deal with a business partner, and everything seems to be going smoothly—until they suddenly drop the ball on a major part of the agreement.
 This isnʼt just a minor slip-up; itʼs a serious problem that threatens the whole deal.
 Welcome to the world of material breaches of contract.

-A material breach is a big deal in the contract world.
-It happens when one party fails to perform a key part of the agreement, and that failure is so significant that it undermines the entire purpose of the contract.
+So, what is a material breach of contract?
+A material breach of contract happens when one party fails to perform a key part of the agreement, and that failure is so significant that it undermines the entire purpose of the contract.
 Think of it as breaking the contract in a way that makes it hard (or even impossible) for the other party to get what they bargained for.

 Letʼs dive into what a material breach really means, why it matters, and what to do if you find yourself dealing with one.